About FreeWorld

 National Academy of Recording Arts and Sciences (NARAS) member since 1991.
 Elected to the Board of Governors in 1997, 1999, 2003, 2007 & 2010, while also serving as 1st Vice-President from 2001-2003 and as Secretary/Treasurer from 2005-2007.
 Membership Committee Co-Chairman, 1999-2003; Premier Player Awards Committee Chairman, 2001-2003.

 Eighteen time NARAS Premier Player Award nominee: Premier Bassist, 1996-2000, 2002-3; Premier Band, 1995 & 1997-2003: Premier Harmonica Player, 2003; Premier Multi-Instrumentalist, 1993; Premier Producer, 2000.
-Premier Player Award winner; 2003 – Premier Bassist.
+Premier Player Award Winner; 2003 – Premier Bassist.

 Voted “Best Bassist” by The Flying Saucer/Memphis Flyer Readers poll; May, 2002.